availproject/da-light-client/onchain/README.md

 ## Usage

 As a contract developer you probably want to use DAOracle for checking block confidence, which can be done by

 - Invoking `requestConfidence` method --- **Fetches confidence via offchain oracle network**
 - Querying `confidence` --- **Read min, max, latest confidence factors**

-You can use this interface
+You can use this [interface](./contracts/IDAOracle.sol) in your smart contract

 ```js
 interface IDAOracle {